SemanticMediaWiki/SemanticMediaWiki/docs/technical/hooks.md

 } );
 </pre>

-## SMW::ElasticStore::FileIndexer::ChangeFileBeforeIngestProcessComplete
+## SMW::RevisionGuard::ChangeFile

 * Version: 3.1
-* Description: Hook allows to forcibly change the file version used for the ingest process.
+* Description: Hook allows to forcibly change the file version used, this for example is required as part of the ingest process in the ElasticStore.
-* Reference class: `SMW\Elastic\Indexer\FileIndexer`
+* Reference class: `SMW\MediaWiki\RevisionGuard`

 <pre>
 use Hooks;

-Hooks::register( 'SMW::ElasticStore::FileIndexer::ChangeFileBeforeIngestProcessComplete', function( $title, &$file ) {
+Hooks::register( 'SMW::RevisionGuard::ChangeFile', function( $title, &$file ) {

 	// $file = ...;